Project Manager (f/m/x)

 Organized and structured work is a matter of personal importance to you.
 You like proactively establishing systems for planning, measuring and reporting project progress.

-Being the center of your teams comes natural to you.
-Your ability to read between the lines helps you actively seek out and impediments and regularly check in on individuals.
+Being at the center of any team comes natural to you.
+Your ability to read between the lines helps you actively seek out any impediments and regularly check in on individuals.
 Your written and verbal communication is guided by empathy, diligence and a desire for clarity.

 You are curious and inquisitive.
 We don’t expect you to know everything, but we expect a willingness to keep honing your skills on the job: Project management methodologies, game development workflows and techniques, the lot.

-You are familiar with workflows and processes in software development and or creative projects.
-Equipped with this knowledge, you strive to pro-actively identify, mitigate and manage project risks.
+You are familiar with workflows and processes in software development and/or creative projects.

 You understand your role in supporting and guiding others, leading by example, recognizing mental blocks on your teams and effectively dealing with or escalating these topics where necessary.